yohasebe/monadic-chat/docs/installation.md

 Double-click the downloaded dmg file.
 Then drag and drop the docker icon to the Applications folder to install it.
 Once the installation is complete, start Docker Desktop.
 When you start Docker Desktop first time, you will be asked to accept the service agreement (→ press accept), choose settings (→ use recommended settings), and allow privileged access to apply configuration (→ enter your Mac username and password).

-Once everything has been set up, the Docker Desktop icon will appear in the menu bar at the top right of the screen.
+Once everything has been set up, the Docker Desktop icon will appear in the task bar.
 After Docker Desktop has started, you may close the Docker Desktop Dashboard window if it is open.

 ### Windows